brandonwie.dev

 AI Code Review Confusion Patterns

-Four distinct ways Claude, Copilot, and Codex get things wrong on PRs — with the pattern names, detection signals, and the empirical tiebreaker that resolves factual disagreements.
+Thirteen distinct ways Claude, Copilot, and Codex behave on PRs — ten failure modes plus two productive behaviors to amplify, plus an analyst-side error class.
+With detection signals and the empirical tiebreaker that resolves factual disagreements.

 Recently I started running a /validate-pr-reviews workflow that takes every inline comment Claude, Copilot, and Codex leave on a diff and classifies each as valid, invalid, controversial, or good-to-have.
 The point is to catch real bugs from the signal side while filtering out false positives with structure.

 Two back-to-back PRs in early April produced enough classification material to start naming the failure modes.
-I can now point at four distinct ways AI code reviewers get things wrong — each with a concrete example, a detection signal, and a prevention technique.
-These patterns are small (one sample each so far), and I expect the catalog to grow as I validate more PRs.
+Two more PRs later in the month added a second class of failure — temporal, not semantic.
+By late April, a multi-round PR (#858) surfaced something different: a productive behavior worth amplifying.
+May added three more failure modes — including the first analyst-side error class — and one PR-body-vs-source-conflation pattern.
+Mid-May added two more: a cross-reviewer convergence on a phantom formatting bug, and a second productive behavior where the reviewer audits siblings the analyst missed.
+I can now point at ten failure modes, two productive behaviors, and one analyst-side class, each with a concrete example, a detection signal, and a prevention or amplification technique.
+These patterns are still small (one to three samples each), and I expect the catalog to grow as I validate more PRs.
 What I want to share today is the shape of the observation, because naming the failure mode made the next triage dramatically faster.

 The setup

 The validation workflow looks at every AI reviewer comment on a PR and, for each INVALID finding, asks one question: why was this wrong?
 Not “why was the reviewer confused?” but “what specific class of reasoning failure does this match?”
-After two PRs, four distinct classes emerged:
+Ten reviewer-side failure modes have emerged, plus two productive behaviors worth tracking separately, plus one analyst-side class:

-What follows is each pattern, with the PR evidence and what I learned about detecting it.
+What follows is each pattern, with the PR evidence and what I learned about detecting (or amplifying) it.

 Pattern 1 — Cross-File Blindness